 |

-objective of this Workshop was: a.
+objective of this Workshop was:

 To create a Forum to develop, initiate & implement Sustainable

-Solutions for Water Resources Management in Bangalore City. b.
+Solutions for Water Resources Management in Bangalore City.

 To create a Discussion-cum-Working Group consisting of the various